practicalli/spacemacs/clojure-repl/portal-data-visualization.md

 ## Automatically start Portal
 `user` is the default namespace when a Clojure REPL starts.
 If there is a `user.clj` file on the classpath, the code it contains is automatically loaded once the REPL has started.

 Create a `user` namespace in the file `dev/user.clj`.
 Require the portal library in the namespace definition, using the alias `inspect`.
 Call the `inspect/open` function to launch Portal in a browser tab.
-Call the `inpect/tap` to add portal as the `tap>` source for the project (there can only be one `tap>` source)
+Call `inspect/tap` to add portal as the `tap>` source for the project (there can only be one `tap>` source)

 ```clojure
 (ns user